 Here are a few things to note about this resume sample:

 - To reduce the look of job hopping, this job seeker listed only four of her many employers under a general job title (Speech Language Pathologist) in her Work History section.

-- Unpaid experience (school and personal) is listed under Analytical Skills because they support her job objective.
+- Unpaid experience (school and personal) is listed under Analytical Skills to highlight how that experience supports her job objective.

 If you scroll down the page you'll see the Plain Text version of this resume, which is sometimes useful for posting online or pasting into the body of an email.

 This functional resume sample and the other resumes in this collection were written using the professional resume templates from my Ready-Made Resume Builder.